[Interview] “E-commerce in China is booming but logistical capacity is under-developed”

 We have launched Malu Innovation in a high-potential market since e-commerce in China is booming.
 The market is already huge but will keep growing, while logistical capacity is under-developed and online commerce will require more warehouses.
 Another major point is to make the work in warehouse more efficient: there are not enough high-end storage facilities, all the orders are prepared manually for now.

 An increasing number of e-commerce companies are investing, and we think it is only the beginning of a greater tendency since everybody now pays attention to automated warehousing solutions.
 Our strategy is to specialize in robotics, to offer robot systems to express delivery companies like DHL or provide logistics solutions to manufacturing and packaging factories.
 There is a huge demand, far bigger than the one to which KIVA responded.
-Our second project will start next year by a research phase.
+Our second project will start next year in a research phase.

 Stay Up-to-Date: Follow us on Facebook: